ebubeilo63/Mobile-Sales-Analysis/README.md

 # Mobile-Sales-Analysis

 ## Project Overview
-_This project analyzes the sales of Mobile Product to uncover the insights on sales distributio by arious attributes such as . _
+_This project analyzes the sales of Mobile Product to uncover the insights on sales distributio by arious attributes such as Brands, Customer Gender and payment methods.
+Using Pivot tables, I explored metrics like total sales by Payment Method and Gender, average income of buyers, gender distribution and overall revenue.
+This analysis helps to understand the key factors driving sales in the dataset provided. _